MustyMuffin/household_django/README.md

 📬 *Feel free to fork, contribute, or suggest features!*

+License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.See the full license in the LICENSE.md file or visit creativecommons.org/licenses/by-nc/4.0.